stackmon/docs/docs/alerta/index.md

 # Alerta

-Alerta is a component of the **CloudMon** that is designed to integrate **alerts** from multiple sources.
+Alerta is an optional component of the **CloudMon** that is designed to integrate **alerts** from multiple sources.
 It supports many different standard sources like Syslog, SNMP, Prometheus, Nagios, Zabbix, etc. Additioanlly any other type of source using URL request or command line can be integrated as well.

 Native functions like **correlation** and **de-duplication** help to manage thousands of alerts in transparent way and consolidate alerts in proper